Read time 7 minutes

 Both “Changing the Protected View Settings” and “Changing the Component Services Settings” are applicable if the excel files are free from any corruption.
 These methods won’t work if the excel files are corrupted or damaged.
 Moreover, these methods make significant changes to your system, which makes it more vulnerable to possible security threats.
 Therefore, try using a third-party automated tool to recover your corrupt or damaged excel files.

-Kernel for Excel Repair is one of the most recommended alternatives to recover/repair your corrupt or damaged excel files.
+This Tool is one of the most recommended alternatives to recover/repair your corrupt or damaged excel files.
 With Excel Repair Tool, you can fix your corrupt excel files in simple and easy steps.
 Let us see how.

 Download and Install the application in your windows platform and follow these simple steps to repair your corrupt excel files.